Why Millions Of Kids Can't Read, And What Better Teaching Can Do About It

 Learning the science of reading

-On a wintry day in early March of 2018, a group of mostly first-and second-grade teachers was sitting in rows in a conference room at the Bethlehem school district headquarters.
+On a wintry day in early March 2018, a group of mostly first- and second-grade teachers was sitting in rows in a conference room at the Bethlehem school district headquarters.
 Mary Doe Donecker, an educational consultant from an organization called Step-by-Step Learning, stood at the front of the room, calling out words:

 "Tell me the first sound you hear in 'Eunice'?"